Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Numerical experiments

 \subsection{Experimental setup}

 We now present empirical results describing the performance of our proposed VIM longitudinal summary estimators.
 We consider $T=4$ timepoints, $p=10$ variables, and binary outcome $Y_t \in \{0,1\}$.
 In the data generating process $(X_{t,1},\ldots,X_{t,7})$ are predictive of the outcome at all time points (i.e., have VIM value greater than zero), while $(X_{t,8},X_{t,9},X_{t,10})$ are not predictive of the outcome (i.e., have VIM value equal to zero) at all time points.
-The outcome is generated with a probit model: $P(Y_t = 1 \mid X_t = x_t) = \Phi\left(\sum_{j=1}^p \beta_{t,j}x_{t,j}\right).$ We set $\beta_{t,1} = 2$ for all $t$; $\beta_{t,2} = 2 + t / 4$; $\beta_{t,3} = (-1) \{1 + \exp(-t)\}^{-1} + 2$, and $\beta_{t,j} = 0.05$ for $j \in \{4, \ldots, 7\}$.
+The outcome is generated with a probit model: $P(Y_t = 1 \mid X_t = x_t) = \Phi\left(\sum_{j=1}^p \beta_{t,j}x_{t,j}\right).$ We set $\beta_{t,1} = 0.1$ for all $t$; $\beta_{t,2} = 0.1 + t / 15$; $\beta_{t,3} = (-1/4) \{1 + \exp(-t)\}^{-1} + 0.1$, and $\beta_{t,j} = 0.01$ for $j \in \{4, \ldots, 7\}$.
 The remaining variables have zero VIM for each $t$: $\beta_{t,8:10} = \mathbf{0}_{3}$.

-We follow the same data-generating process for all time points.
-For each time point, $t$, we generate $(X_{t,4}, X_{t,5}, X_{t,6}, X_{t,7})$ following a multivariate normal distribution with mean zero and identity covariance matrix.
+We consider an autocorrelation structure between features over time, which induces correlation in the outcomes.
+At timepoint $t = 1$, we generate $(X_{t,4}, X_{t,5}, X_{t,6}, X_{t,7})$ following a multivariate normal distribution with mean zero and identity covariance matrix.
 To specify the distribution of $(X_{t,1},X_{t,2},X_{t,3})$, we use

 and add multivariate normal random errors with mean zero and identity covariance matrix.
 This specification induces a small amount of correlation between variables $X_{t,1}$, $X_{t,2}$, and $X_{t,3}$.
-Variables $X_{t,8}$, $X_{t,9}$, and $X_{t,10}$ are generated from a multivariate normal distribution with mean zero and identity covariance matrix.
+For $t \in \{2, 3, 4\}$, we generate each feature using an autocorrelation structure with correlation parameter $\rho = 0.5$.
+For $j \in \{4, 5, 6, 7\}$,